CartoDB/Windshaft-cartodb/docs/named_maps.md

 Named Maps are essentially the same as Anonymous Maps except the MapConfig is stored on the server, and the map is given a unique name.
 You can create Named Maps from private data, and users without an API Key can view your Named Map (while keeping your data private).

-The Named Map workflow consists of uploading a MapConfig file to Carto servers, to select data from your Carto user database by using SQL, and specifying the CartoCSS for your map.
+The Named Map workflow consists of uploading a MapConfig file to CARTO servers, to select data from your CARTO user database by using SQL, and specifying the CartoCSS for your map.

 The response back from the API provides the template_id of your Named Map as the `name` (the identifier of your Named Map), which is the name that you specified in the MapConfig.
 You can  which you can then use to create your Named Map details, or [fetch XYZ tiles](#fetching-xyz-tiles-for-named-maps) directly for Named Maps.

-**Tip:** You can also use a Named Map that you created (which is defined by its `name`), to create a map using Carto.js.
+**Tip:** You can also use a Named Map that you created (which is defined by its `name`), to create a map using CARTO.js.
 This is achieved by adding the [`namedmap` type](http://docs.carto.com/carto-engine/carto-js/layer-source-object/#named-maps-layer-source-object-type-namedmap) layer source object to draw the Named Map.

 The main differences, compared to Anonymous Maps, is that Named Maps include: